joshhornby/joshhornby.github.io/_posts/2017-07-03-elm-form-validate.md

         ]
 ```

-The key: each field can be composed and tested in isolation, but you get the safety of validating the whole form in one go.
+Each field can be composed and tested on its own, and you still validate the whole form in one go.

-### Validating on Submit
+### Validating on submit

 Handle validation when the user submits: